Esurielt/spirit-seeker-site/src/site/notes/00 Player Guide/Campaign Guide.md

 >
 > It's worth noting that **you don't have to be a part of the Seekers directly** at the beginning of the campaign, just that you have to be involved with esoteric matters in some fashion that Seekers would reach out to you for help on investigations.
 >
-> The unique background options in Chapter [[01 Backgrounds\|Creating Character: Backgrounds]] present a handful of reason your PC might have been scouted, recruited, or invited as help.
+> The unique background options in Chapter [[00 Player Guide/Character Creation#Backgrounds\|Character Creation#Backgrounds]] present a handful of reason your PC might have been scouted, recruited, or invited as help.
 While you aren't required to choose one of these backgrounds, your character's backstory should involve some reason that the Seekers have reached out to you to join their ranks.

 In the revolutionized Pharousia, the Seekers stand at a crossroads.
 For centuries, they guarded the civilians against supernatural threats, but you come to the Seekers' Pharousia chapter in a time of change.